jad-tab/jad-tab.github.io/_posts/2020-01-08-Generative_models.md

 $$\hat{\theta} = argmax_{\theta}  L(\theta, X) $$

+mmok

-We would like our model to give more weight to areas of the sample space that it believes are more likely, rather than just giving equal weights to the
+I'd like the model to give more weight to areas of the sample space that it believes are more likely, rather than just giving equal weight to each observation.

 ## Naive Bayes
+I choose this parametric model to